gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 React would put the updater functions in a queue, and later run them in sequence, resulting in a re-render with `count` set to `3`.

-When state logic gets more complex than a few `setState` calls, I recommend to express it as a local state reducer with the [`useReducer` Hook](https://reactjs.org/docs/hooks-reference.html#usereducer).
+When state logic gets more complex than a few `setState` calls, I recommend expressing it as a local state reducer with the [`useReducer` Hook](https://reactjs.org/docs/hooks-reference.html#usereducer).
 It’s like an evolution of this “updater” pattern where each update is given a name:

 ```jsx
   const [counter, dispatch] = useReducer((state, action) => {